QuentinRa/blog.quentinra.dev/games/unity/index.md

 ## Asset Store

-This is one of the place that you may use to look for assets.
-The [Asset Store](https://assetstore.unity.com/) need you to log in to your unity account to import an asset in the editor.
-Fortunately, if Unity is open, you can do **Window > Asset store** which will open the asset store your browser and log you.
+This is one of the places that you may use to look for assets.
+The [Asset Store](https://assetstore.unity.com/) needs you to log in to your unity account to import an asset in the editor.
+Fortunately, if Unity is open, you can do **Window > Asset store**, which will open the asset store in your browser and log you.

 Once you added an asset to your list of assets, in Unity, you can find your assets in **Window > Package manager**. **Right next to the "+", you can set packages to**